duckdb/duckdb-web/docs/guides/data_viewers/tableau.md

 quit
 ```

-Create this file with Script Editor (in `/Applications/Utilities`) and save it as a packaged application.
+Create this file with [the Script Editor](https://support.apple.com/guide/script-editor/welcome/mac)
+(located in `/Applications/Utilities`) and save it as a packaged application.
 You can then double-click it to launch Tableau.
 You will need to change the application name in the script when you get upgrades.